The Paladin Leveling Guide for Mists of Pandaria

 - Seal of command until you hit 24, then seal of truth.
 You’ll use this one all the way to 100.

 - Seal of Insight is nice if you need the additional health and mana.
 I prefer it for tanking for those reasons.
 Retribution probably won’t need it.

 As you level you will be better able to control groups of mobs.

 Keep in mind that Protection Pallies are much better at the tanking game.

-- Don’t gimp yourself, equip a two-handed weapon.
-If you’re grouping and you are not the tank then turn off Rightous Fury in favor of other things that generate less threat.
+- Don’t gimp yourself as Retribution, always equip a two-handed weapon.
+If you’re grouping and you are not the tank then turn off Rightous Fury.

 - If you’re tanking instances at lower level (and you can) then equip a shield and one handed weapon.
 Keep Rightous Fury up to greatly improve your threat.
 Seal of Righteousness is useful for handling groups.